syntaxsurge/creator-bank/docs/youtube-demo-script.md

 ## Segment 4 – Invoice Checkout (02:15 – 02:55)

+1. **On-screen:** In `Payments → Invoices`, click `Copy payment link` on the newly issued invoice and show the URL.
+   - **Voice-over:** “Each invoice includes a payment link that carries the amount and slug so the payer lands in the right checkout.”
-1. **On-screen:** Switch to another browser profile (or incognito) with a different wallet connected.
-Paste the payment URL copied in Segment 3 to open `/pay/creatorbankdemo?invoice=<invoice-slug>`; show the invoice card with number, amount due, and status “Awaiting payment”.
+2. **On-screen:** Switch to another browser profile (or incognito) with a different wallet connected.
+Paste the copied payment URL to open `/pay/creatorbankdemo?invoice=<invoice-slug>`; show the invoice card with number, amount due, and status “Awaiting payment”.
-   - **Voice-over:** “Using the link we copied earlier, I’m in a separate browser with a different wallet to pay this invoice.
+   - **Voice-over:** “Using the copied link, I’m in a separate browser with a different wallet to pay this invoice.
 The slug loads the exact amount and the registry ID registered on-chain.”
-2. **On-screen:** Click `Approve MUSD`, wait for confirmation, then click `Pay invoice`; show the success toast and the status switching to “Paid”.
+3. **On-screen:** Click `Approve MUSD`, wait for confirmation, then click `Pay invoice`; show the success toast and the status switching to “Paid”.
 Return to `Payments → Invoices` in the original browser to confirm the row now shows `Paid` with the tx hash.
    - **Voice-over:** “First approve the registry, then settle the invoice.
 CreatorBank records the settlement and updates the ledger the moment Mezo confirms.”

 ## Segment 5 – Create a Paid Community (03:20 – 04:10)